Price: $455.00 Main Volume

 Meet The Authors

-This unique and comprehensive treatise, now updated and offered in its Second Edition, will help multinational companies and their counsel answer critical questions when developing and implementing an effective global patent litigation strategy.
+This unique and comprehensive treatise, now updated and offered in its Third Edition, helps multinational companies and their counsel answer critical questions when developing and implementing an effective global patent litigation strategy.
 The book examines the costs, risks, and benefits of patent litigation in the most litigious and commercially developed countries in the world.
-It includes objective patent litigation data, including time and cost to trial and patentee win rates, and provides a formula for putting a dollar value on filing a patent lawsuit anywhere in the world.
+It contains objective patent litigation data, including time and cost to trial and patentee win rates, and provides a formula for putting a dollar value on filing a patent lawsuit anywhere in the world.
 The book also analyzes the procedural and substantive differences between different legal systems and includes distinctive “at a glance” charts allowing for clear cross-country comparisons.
-The Second Edition also refines and expands on the analysis provided in the first edition of the book, and adds new country chapters for Belgium, Denmark, Mexico, Norway, and Sweden.
+The Third Edition also adds new country chapters for Argentina, Chile, Greece, New Zealand, South Africa, and Spain.

 Developments in global patent litigation by region and industry

 Rise of non-practicing entities (NPEs), which are poised to become global phenomena, as NPEs seek out courts where they can leverage the ability to obtain infringers’ profits and/or injunctions

 Overview comparative chapters that provide a global patent litigation “big picture”

 Discussion of global patent litigation strategies

 Updates concerning the Unified Patent Court in Europe